hoffmangroup/segway/doc/technical.rst

 ------

 Tracks are named according to their name in the Genomedata archive.
 For GMTK internal use, periods are converted to underscores.
-There is a special track name ``dinucleotide``.
-Use this track name to model a dinucleotide symbol at each position with a 16-symbol multionmial distribution specified in the form of a conditional probability table.